 Programs are primarily available for children with emotional disabilities, and also students with high functioning autism, multiple disabilities, and intellectual disabilities who present with challenging behaviors.
-The Children's Guild School of Baltimore serves students working toward a Maryland State High School Diploma with a small population of students working toward a Maryland State Certificate of Completion.
+The Children's Guild School serves students working toward a Maryland State High School Diploma with a small population of students working toward a Maryland State Ocmpletion.
 High School students have the opportunity to acclimate to the world of work through school embedded work experiences, career development courses, and mentorship.